vasylcf/ImageBind-LoRA/README.md

 This is an unofficial implementation of the ImageBind Trainer with [LoRA]() fine-tuning.
 To adapt this repository to your own dataset, checkout `train.py` and replace the `dreambooth` with your own.

-Make sure to fork this repository recursively to include the submodules:
+Make sure to clone this repository recursively to include the submodules:

 ```bash
 git clone --recurse-submodules -j8 https://github.com/fabawi/ImageBind-LoRA.git